wildlyinaccurate/wildlyinaccurate.github.io/_posts/2017-02-16-web-development-technologies-to-adopt-in-2017.md

 author: Joseph Wynn
 ---

 I started 2016 feeling quite overwhelmed by the sheer number of new technologies that were being introduced.
 This year I feel like many of those technologies have matured, so I have collated a list of the ones that I think deserve your attention.
-My focus for the last couple of years has been on performance, so I've made an effort to ensure that all of the technologies mentioned are either "performance-friendly" or are directly related to performance.
+My focus for the last couple of years has been on performance, so I've made an effort to ensure that all of the technologies mentioned are either "performance-friendly" or are directly related to performance.<!--more-->

 ### Preact — [preactjs.com](https://preactjs.com/)